--mc1 Generate output for C1.
+- -mc1 Generate output for C1.
 The code will run on any Convex machine.
-The he preprocessor symbol convexc1 is defined. -mc) Concrete output for C2.
+The preprocessor symbol \\convex\\c1\\ is defined. - -mc2 Generate output for C2.
 Uses instructions not available on C1.
-Scheduling a nd

-- -mc2 Generate output for C2.
-Uses instructions not available on C1.
 Scheduling and other optimizations are chosen for max performance on C2.
 The preprocessor symbol \\convex\c2\\ is defined. - -mc32 Generate output for C32xx.
 Uses instructions not available on C1.
 Scheduling and other optimizations are chosen for max performance on C32.
 The preprocessor symbol \\convex\c32\\ is defined. - -mc34 Generate output for C34xx.
 Uses instructions not available on C1.
 Scheduling and other optimizations are chosen for max performance on C34.
 The preprocessor symbol \\convex\c34\\ is defined. - -mc38 Generate output for C38xx.
 Uses instructions not available on C1.
 Scheduling and other optimizations are chosen for max performance on C38.
-The preprocessor symbol \\convex\c38\\ is defined. - -margcount
+The preprocessor symbol \\convex\c38\\ is defined.

+-margcount